NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ### Known Bugs:

 ♠ When saving a gif using the overwrite option while the output file has a usage lock, no error appears.
 ♠ The Cinemagraph feature is broken for high DPI PCs.
+♠ Encoder: Right-clicking to copy a video file will give you an error.